Message from the Deputy Commissioner

 Victoria Police’s Joint Anti Child Exploitation Team received a 400% increase in reports of child abuse material related internet reports in June 2020 compared to June 2019.

-The Australian Cyber Security found that more than 75% of pandemic-related cybercrime reports involved Australians losing money or personal information.11
+The Australian Cyber Security Centre found that more than 75% of pandemic-related cybercrime reports involved Australians losing money or personal information.11

 This is more than double the loss reported in 2019.12